dladams/hdcoldbox/README.md

 October 4, 2022: The above are confirmed in a update of v09_58_02d00 and presumed to work in later versions.

 Run summary for 2022 APA tests is [here](https://docs.google.com/spreadsheets/d/1wh8qZTL6iZGQxaHKIjkvGPs81b2g6ReBHMYqCpT59yo/edit#gid=1659477561).

+The HD coldbox runs are discussed in the np04-shifterassistant DUNE slack channel